Rural electrification: India

 Currently, all the villages in India have been electrified w.e.f.
 29 April 2018 but it doesn't mean that all households are electrified.
 By India's own set standards, only 10% of households in a village must have electricity for it to be considered electrified.
-As of August 2018, 91% of the total households are electrified in India.
+By August 2018, 91% of the total households had been electrified in India.
 Rural areas in India are electrified non-uniformly, with richer states being able to provide a majority of the villages with power while poorer states still struggling to do so.

 The Rural Electrification Corporation Limited was formed to specifically address the issue of providing electricity in all the villages across the country.
 Poverty, lack of resources, lack of political will, poor planning, and electricity theft are some of the major causes which have left many villages in India without electricity, while urban areas have enjoyed growth in electricity consumption and capacity.
 In order to drastically increase electrification rates, the Indian Government has set the target of 175GW of installed renewable energy by 2022 and mandated the electrification of over 18,000 villages.
 At the end of 2016, India had around 45.6GW of installed renewable energy with a vast amount of work and investment required to meet their lofty targets.
 The central government is increasingly trying to improve the dire conditions by investing heavily in biogas, solar as well as wind energy.
 Programs such as The JNN solar mission, and Pradhan Mantri Gram Vidyut Yojana is also known as the Saubhagya Scheme have been announced to fasten the pace of electrification and diversify the procedure.
 The work is also on-going for reducing wastage, providing better equipment and improving the overall infrastructure for electrical transmissions in villages.

 The Saubhagya scheme was successfully in ensuring rapid expansion of the electricity infrastructure in India.
 Electricity infrastructure is now available within 50 meters of consumers' premises.
 The Government of India announced 100% electrification of all willing households in India in 2018.
 A deeper look into electrification rates across the country suggest that about 13% of household consumers still don't have electricity connections due to questions of affordability of grid electricity and poor quality of service.
 The majority of household consumers with a grid-based electricity connection have a low sanctioned load of 0–1 kW or 1–2 kW.
 Besides, disparity has also been noted in grid electricity access rate among agricultural and institutional consumers.